Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows

-Our experiments were performed at the Omega Laser Facility \cite{Boehly:Omega}, where two polyethylene (CH$_2$) plastic foils were laser-ablated to generate high-velocity, counter-streaming plasma flows (Fig. \ref{fig:exp_setup}).
+In experiments performed at the Omega Laser Facility \cite{Boehly:Omega}, we directly image the magnetic fields associated with the Weibel instability in well-characterized, counter-streaming plasma flows in the collisionless plasma regime \cite{ross:056501}.
+The flows were established by laser-ablation of opposing foils, as in Fig. \ref{fig:exp_setup}.
 The foils were oriented opposite each other and irradiated simultaneously, such that the expanding plasma flows interacted near the midplane between the foils \cite{kugland:056313, PhysRevLett.110.145005, Takabe:2008}.
-The plasma conditions in this geometry have been previously characterized under identical conditions with Thomson scattering \cite{ross:056501}.
-When only a single foil was used, the plasma flow velocity was measured to exceed 1000 km/s, with an electron density of 5$\times$10$^{18}$ cm$^{-3}$ and an electron and ion temperature less than 200 eV.
-When two opposing foils are used, as in the present work, the plasma density in the counter-propagating flows increased by the anticipated factor of 2, while the electron and ion temperatures rapidly increased significantly due to a combination of collisional electron heating and ion two-stream instability \cite{PhysRevLett.110.145005}.
-The latter becomes stable when the electron and the ion temperatures equilibrate, which was observed to occur near 1 keV.
-However, other competing plasma instabilities can still grow from the energy in the directed flows \cite{Kato:2010}.
+The plasma conditions in this geometry have been previously measured under identical conditions with Thomson scattering \cite{ross:056501}.
+When only a single foil was used, the plasma flow velocity $v$ was measured to be 1000 - 2000 km/s, with an electron density ($n_e) \approx 5\times$10$^{18}$ cm$^{-3}$ and an electron and ion temperature ($T_e$, $T_i$) less than 200 eV.

+When two opposing foils are used, as in the present work, the plasma density in the counter-propagating flows grew by the anticipated factor of 2, while the electron and ion temperatures rapidly increased due to a combination of collisional electron heating and ion two-stream instability \cite{PhysRevLett.110.145005}.
+The ion instability quickly stabilizes as the electron and the ion temperatures equilibrate, which was observed to occur near 1 keV.
+The ions remain directed throughout the process, allowing competing instabilities, including the Weibel, to grow from the energy supplied by the flows \cite{Kato:2010}.